gazzamc/starfield_hex_updater/docs/README.md

 You will notice that the icon of the exe will change to the starfield logo, this is good.

+If the above fails, you can try:

+1. Right-Click > Delete
+2. Open the Recycling bin
+3. Right-Click > Cut
+4. Paste `Starfield.exe` to the target folder (Right-click in folder > paste or `CTRL + V`)
+5. Copy it back to the original game folder

 <details>
   <summary>Icon:</summary>